 Key Considerations/Impacts: This option will not require additional right-of-way, a consideration.
 The street will only serve one vehicle direction at a time as there is only one lane.
 When two vehicles meet they will pull into the pedestrian and bicycle space as shown.
 Advisory Shoulders are not exclusive for pedestrians and bicyclists, vehicles can be in that space too.
 If a school bus has to pull over into the advisory shoulder it must wait for a space vacant of pedestrians and bicyclists as they have priority.
 An approved "Request for Experiment" is required from FHWA before installation of this option.
-The advisory shoulder can be pigmented to a different color to better separate the advisory shoulders, at all times.
+The advisory shoulder can be pigmented to a different color to better separate the advisory shoulders from the single travel lane.
+Parking is not allowed in the advisory shoulders, at all times.